Hun Sen considering amnesty for Cambodian prisoners

 Photo: Heng Sinith, AP

-PHNOM PENH, Cambodia (AP) — Cambodian Prime Minister Hun Sen says he is considering a "huge amnesty" so the freed prisoners will have a chance to correct their mistakes.
+PHNOM PENH, Cambodia (AP) — Cambodian Prime Minister Hun Sen said Thursday that he is considering a "huge amnesty" for prisoners so that those released will have a chance to correct their mistakes.

-He insisted while meeting with 170,000 garment factory workers Thursday his request for a royal pardon granted to a prisoner who was released in recent days was not because of international pressure.
+Hun Sen's comments come amid an apparent softening of the government's harsh stance toward critics.
+Four land rights activists were pardoned and released from prison on Monday, and two journalists who formerly worked for U.S.-funded Radio Free Asia were released Tuesday on bail as they await trial on espionage charges.

-Hun Sen's government cracked down on critics before the ruling party last month swept elections that were widely seen as lacking credibility.
-An apparent softening toward his critics has been seen since.
+Hun Sen cracked down on critics and opponents last year in what was seen as an effort to ensure his party would win elections held this year.
+His party did, though the vote was widely seen as lacking credibility.